felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ## Discounts

 This section allows you to specify the discount ref code applied to your products, in case you have one active on your Deliveroo page.
+Refer to your connected EPOS documentation on the HubRise website to see how to obtain the corresponding ref code.

 Available discounts on Deliveroo appear in the **All offers** page in your Deliveroo back office.